eclipse-openj9/openj9-docs/docs/interface_jvmti.md

                                // information on whether it is a 64-bit compressedRefs cache when
                                // COM_IBM_ITERATE_SHARED_CACHES_VERSION_3 or later is specified.
-        jboolean isCorrupt;    // if the cache is corrupted jlong cacheSize;       // the total usable shared class cache size, or -1 when isCompatible is false jlong freeBytes;       // the number of free bytes in the shared class cache, or -1 when isCompatible is false jlong lastDetach;      // the last detach time specified in milliseconds since 00:00:00 on 1 January 1970 UTC,
+        jboolean isCorrupt;    // if the cache is corrupted jlong cacheSize;       // the total usable shared classes cache size, or -1 when isCompatible is false jlong freeBytes;       // the number of free bytes in the shared classes cache, or -1 when isCompatible is false jlong lastDetach;      // the last detach time specified in milliseconds since 00:00:00 on 1 January 1970 UTC,
                                // or -1 when the last detach time is not available jint cacheType;        // the type of the cache